When expanding a business globally, companies usually translate the texts into different languages and hope for the best.

 Each country has its own visions and perspectives, so every design also has to be adapted to each market's needs - that's simply good user experience.

 How we express culture differs from country to country.
 With such a wide variety of cultures and customs, it can be easy to bemuse, displease, or offend people when communicating a brand on the global stage.

-Localization Goes Beyond Language
+Localisation Goes Beyond Language

 For example, the CTA on the right-hand side of your website might work just fine for your US audience, but what if it goes unseen by your French and German customers?